a2roger/backup/w3_computervision/README.md

 This means that each time a "predict" event is triggered inside the model, it should update the global variable with all the predictions for that frame.
 The predictions will be all the information for faces the model found in the scene, such as eye position, bounding box of each face, etc.

-There are also various options you can set when initialization the model.
+There are also various options you can set when initializing the model.

 ## Accessing the Predictions